Rock Climbing in Gelida

 98 Octanos has 4 pitches (3+, 4+, 6a, 4+).
 We did the route at the end of November which is not exactly the best time to do it.
 The rock was icecold, it was superwindy and the 6a pitch felt quite slippery.
 The holds are really good but it’s better to do this climb in the spring or summer.
 In general, north walls in Montserrat are not the best option in cold weather.

 La Falconera (Southside) – Garraf Platja

-This is an awesome spot superclose to Barcelona for multipitching.
+This is a great spot superclose to Barcelona to practice multipitching.
 You can take the train from Sants to Garraf Platja.
 The train leaves every 30 minutes and takes 30 minutes.

-The multipitches are perfect for sunny winter days.
+The multipitches on the southside of La Falconera are perfect for sunny winter days.
 You’ll have sun all day and the most amazing views at the sea.
 Most routes you can see on the topos below are fully equipped except for Mojito pal nenito & Sweet home buenos aires.

 1) Via Gaudi (V+, 2 pitches) + Via El Vuelo del Jigero (6a+, 2 pitches).

 2) Via Piset (V+, 3 pitches) + Via La Dama de Piedra (6a, 1 pitch).